ZoneMinder/zoneminder/docs/installationguide/debian.rst

     sudo apt install mariadb-server
     sudo apt install zoneminder

-By default MariaDB uses `unix socket authentication`_, so no root user password is required (root MariaDB user access only avaialble to local root Linux user).
+By default MariaDB uses `unix socket authentication`_, so no root user password is required (root MariaDB user access only available to local root Linux user).
 If you wish, you can set a root MariaDB password (and apply other security tweaks) by running `mariadb-secure-installation`_.

 **Step 3:** Setup permissions for zm.conf